rcrespodev/docs-as-context/README.md

    ```

 ### Define Tasks:
-Create task files in the docs/ directory with metadata (e.g., type: feature, context: api).
+Create task files in the docs/tasks directory with metadata (e.g., type: feature, context: api).
+Atach the task to the appropriate folder (e.g. feature, bug, deploy, refactor, chore).
+The rules task-manager.mdc will apply the appropriate rules to the task.
 Example:
 ```
 # Task: Implement Login Endpoint